albar965/littlenavmap-manual/en/MENUS.md

 Uses Jet airways to create a flight plan.

-Calculated flight plans along airways will obey all airway restrictions like minimum and altitude.
-The program will also adhere to one-way and maximum altitude restrictions for X-Plane based navdata.
+Calculated flight plans along airways will obey all airway restrictions like minimum and maximum altitude.
+The program will also adhere to one-way restrictions for X-Plane and Navigraph based navdata.

-The resulting minimum altitude is set in the flight plan altitude field.
-The flight plan altitude field is not changed if no altitude restrictions were found along the flight plan.
+Cruise altitude is corrected to the next sensible value (1000 ft for IFR and 500 ft for VFR) if it violates airway altitude restrictions.

-A simplified east/west rule is used to adjust the cruise altitude to odd/even values \(this can be switched off in the `Options` dialog on the `Flight Plan` tab\).
+A simplified east/west rule is optionally used to adjust the cruise altitude to odd/even values \(this can be switched off in the `Options` dialog on the `Flight Plan` tab\).
+This correction is always applied if enabled.

 The default behavior is to jump from the departure airport to the next waypoint of a suitable airway and vice versa for the destination.
 This can be changed in `Options` dialog on the `Flight Plan` tab if VOR or NDB stations are preferred as transition points to airways.

-The airway network of Flight Simulator is not complete \(the north Atlantic tracks are missing for example - these change daily\), therefore calculation across large ocean areas can fail.
+The airway network does not cover all areas \(the north Atlantic tracks are missing for example - these change daily\), therefore calculation across large ocean areas can fail.

 Create the airway manually as a workaround or use an online planning tool to obtain a route string and use the `New Flight Plan from String` option to create the flight plan.

 This calculation can also be used to create a flight plan snippet between any kind of waypoint.

+Use `Calculate based on given Altitude` below if you think that the result is not optimal.
+This might be a result of limiting the flight plan to jet airways or using a wrong cruise altitude which is not allowed due to airway restrictions.

+Note that changing the cruise altitude after calculation might result in errors shown in the flight plan table.
+See [Error Display](FLIGHTPLAN.md#flight-plan-table-error) for more information about restriction errors.
+Using `Calculate based on given Altitude` after setting the desired cruise altitude can solve this problem.

 #### ![Calculate low Altitude](../images/icons/routelow.png "Calculate low Altitude") Calculate low Altitude {#calculate-low-altitude}